ms/buildtogether.tech/important/index.md

     meetings matters less than everyone agreeing on what the rules are.

 Keep discussion meetings and decision meetings separate.
-:   A <span g="discussion_meeting">discussion meeting</span>'s purpose is to
+:   A <span g="discussion_meeting" i="meetings (discussion)">discussion
-    explore design alternatives or figure out what next term's goals should be.
-    A <span g="decision_meeting">decision meeting</span> on the other hand, is for choosing which alternatives to pursue.
+    meeting</span>'s purpose is to explore design alternatives or figure out what next term's goals should be.
+A <span g="decision_meeting i="meetings (decision)"">decision meeting</span> on the other hand, is for choosing which alternatives to pursue.
 Discussion meetings are meant to be wide-ranging (and fun); decision meetings should be short and focused.
 The two are never completely distinct in practice, but decision-making is more efficient if it isn't mixed with brainstorming.
 The rest of these rules focus on decision meetings.

 Decide if there actually needs to be a meeting.